ioccc-src/winner/2001/anonymous/README.md

 supplementary program and the program itself, both of which segfaulted.
 He managed to do this with linux but it will not work with macOS (see [bugs.md](/bugs.md) for why this is); this is not a bug but a feature inherent in what it does.
-He said this took serious debugging and skill (shameless self promotion but it's true :-) ) and we thank him _very much_!
-But what needed to be changed?

 Although it took a fair bit of debugging it turns out all that needed to be changed was:

 - `#include <sys/mman.h>` for `mmap()`.